AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-create-a-property.md

 ## Create a Property

 A property is basically a container that you fill with extensions, rules, data elements, and libraries as you deploy tags to your app.
 A property can be any grouping of one or more domains and subdomains.
 You can manage and track these assets similarly.
-For example, suppose that you have multiple websites based on one template, and you want to track the same assets on all of them.
-You can apply one property to multiple domains.
-For more information on creating properties, see ["Create a Property"](https://docs.adobelaunch.com/administration/companies-and-properties#create-a-property) in the product documentation.
+For example, suppose that you have multiple apps based on one template, and you want to track the same assets on all of them.
+You can apply one property to multiple apps built for different operating systems.
+For more information on creating properties, see ["Create a Property"](https://aep-sdks.gitbook.io/docs/getting-started/create-a-mobile-property) in the product documentation.

 **To Create a Property**